julzaza/wildwitchherbs/_posts/2026-01-21-love-attraction-rituals-folk-magic.md

 Traditional magic focused on behavior.

-How you moved through the world mattered more than what you declared once.
 Repetition, patience, and alignment were the real workings.

 ---